Pacific: 2024 Requirements, Scores & GPAs | CampusReel

-This is the go-to guide for getting into University of the Pacific (UOP).
+This is the go-to guide for getting into Pacific University.
 We suggest you read until the end...
 Not only will we layout the exact GPA and test scores you should aim for when applying to Pacific, but we’ll also offer creative ways to help your application stand out from the pack.
 We breakdown Pacific statistics better than any article out there and show you how these have changed over time.
-Also, make sure to check out University of the Pacific (UOP) on CampusReel to see what it’s really like here.
+Also, make sure to check out Pacific University on CampusReel to see what it’s really like here.
 If you're interesting in transferring to Pacific, the read our transfer guide.
 You can also use the below calculator to help determine your likelihood of acceptance at Pacific

-University of the Pacific (UOP)’s average GPA is 3.54.
-University of the Pacific (UOP) does require GPA.
-This average GPA means University of the Pacific (UOP) is very selective.
+Pacific University’s average GPA is 3.69.
+Pacific University does require GPA.
+This average GPA means Pacific University is very selective.
 Often times, schools in this range are trying to increase their selectivity and “prestige”.
-We can’t read the minds of Pacific application readers, but they likely want to increase the average GPA from 3.54 to 3.72 this year - to play it safe, we recommend striving for the 3.72 GPA.
+We can’t read the minds of Pacific application readers, but they likely want to increase the average GPA from 3.69 to 3.87 this year - to play it safe, we recommend striving for the 3.87 GPA.

 *BEFORE CONTINUING PLEASE NOTE: GPA and “prestige” DO NOT mean a college is right for you.
-University of the Pacific (UOP) may seem amazing on paper, but you may hate it...
+Pacific University may seem amazing on paper, but you may hate it...
 That’s why 700,000 students transfer colleges every year - they end up going to the wrong school.
 It’s crucial to watch the videos on CampusReel and make sure you can envision yourself on Pacific’s campus.
 These Pacific admission statistics do not sufficiently tell you what a college or university is like.

-Last year University of the Pacific (UOP)’s acceptance rate was 64.56.
+Last year Pacific University’s acceptance rate was 79.03.
 However, check out how the acceptance rate has changed over time.

-As you can see, University of the Pacific (UOP) is getting more and more difficult to get into.
+As you can see, Pacific University is getting more and more difficult to get into.
 If this trend continue it’s likely that Pacific will be even more competitive by the time you apply.

 Acceptance rate alone does not indicate your likelihood for getting into Pacific - it’s a very high level understanding of the true competition.
 Use the acceptance rate as a general guide for curating a list of 10-15 schools that fall into different ranges of competitiveness.
 Then, use the below data to get a deeper understanding of how your application will compare to the rest of the pool.